A Target-Agnostic Protocol-Independent Interface for the Transport Layer: Transport Instructions

-\signpost{Maintaining ordered outstanding data} Similar to data reassembly instructions (\sref{sec:reassembly}), \mtp has corresponding instructions for specifying how the target should maintain outstanding data at the sender, which will be used in packet generation.
-Specifically, \emph{new\_tx\_ordered\_data} informs the target that the protocol expects to receive a ``unit'' of in-order data of a certain size from the application for transmission.
-In an \mtp program for TCP, for example, this instruction can be issued once at the beginning of a connection to ``create'' the TX byte-stream at the sender. \emph{add\_tx\_data} instructs the target to add newly arrived data from the application to the end of the specified data unit, e.g., in response to a \code{tcp\_send} application event. \emph{tx\_flush\_and\_notify(uid, len)} lets the target know it no longer needs to maintain the first \emph{len} bytes of the specified data unit.
-A TCP \mtp program, and many other protocols, would issue this in response to acks.
+\signpost{Maintaining outstanding data} Before describing blueprint payloads, we describe how \mtp programs refer to and manage the application data from which those payloads are drawn.
+These instructions mirror those in \sref{sec:reassembly}, but apply at the sender only. \emph{new\_tx\_ordered\_data} declares that the protocol expects to receive a logical unit of ordered data of a given size from the application for transmission.
+In a TCP program, for example, this instruction can be issued once at the beginning of a connection to create the sender's TX byte-stream. \emph{add\_tx\_data} instructs the target to append newly arrived application data to the end of the specified data unit, e.g., in response to a \emph{tcp\_send} event. \emph{tx\_flush\_and\_notify(uid, len)} declares that the first \emph{len} bytes of the data unit can be retired by the target, typically in response to acks.

-\signpost{Blueprint payload} In its simplest form, the payload of a packet blueprint is of the form \emph{data(uid, offset, s)}, which asks the target to put \emph{s} bytes, starting from \emph{offset} in the previously-created TX ordered data unit \emph{uid}, in the payload of the generated packet.
-If the data is larger than what would fit in a packet (e.g., $s > MSS$), the blueprint will also include segmentation rules, described below.
-However, the payload is not always just application data.
-In a protocol like QUIC, the payload itself is a combination of different kinds of frames, where each frame can have its own header and (optionally) payload.
-As such, in \mtp, packet blueprints can be ``nested'', i.e., the payload of a packet blueprint can be a sequence of smaller blueprints, where each of the inner blueprints describes its header and payload.
-If a packet does not have a payload, e.g., is a control packet, its blueprint would just include headers.
+\signpost{Blueprint payload} In its simplest form, a packet blueprint payload is specified as \emph{data(uid, offset, s)}, which declares that the generated packet payload should consist of \emph{s} bytes starting at \emph{offset} within the TX ordered data unit \emph{uid}.
+If \emph{s} exceeds what fits in a single packet (e.g., $s > MSS$), the blueprint is accompanied by segmentation rules, described below.
+Payloads, however, are not always drawn directly from application data.
+In protocols such as QUIC, a packet payload may consist of multiple frames, each with its own header and (optionally) payload.
+To support this, \mtp allows nested packet blueprints, where the payload of a blueprint is itself a sequence of blueprints.
+For control packets without payload data, the blueprint simply specifies headers.